This CDE is All About Type 2 and You

 I was inspired to start a blog for those with type 2 diabetes for a number of reasons:

 - Many of the people I meet in DSMT are using unreliable sources online to guide their self-care.

-- Less than 10% of people with Type 2 diabetes ever receive Diabetes Self-Management Training to learn about reducing complication risks and slowing the progression of Type 2.
+- Less than 10 percent of people with type 2 diabetes ever receive Diabetes Self-Management Training to learn about reducing complication risks and slowing the progression of type 2.

 How do you keep up with the latest diabetes research and apply it to your practice?